minuscorp/swift-typed-throws/SE-XXX Typed throws.md

-cHello Swift Community.
+Hello Swift Community.
 I started a conversation about this on the [Evolution|Proposals](https://forums.swift.org/t/typed-throw-functions/38860/) Forum and some people found interesting that might be worth to write a pitch about it.

 - Typed `throws`
 - Proposal: SE-NNNNN